 To help you make decisions about whether your child should attend school, we have put together a list of guidelines.
-Your child must not be in school and will be sent home if the following condition(s) are present:
+Your child will not be allowed at school and will be sent home if the following condition(s) are present:

-- 1. Fever of 100.4° or higher.
-A child must be fever-free for 24 hours (without fever-reducing medication) before returning to school. - 2.
-Persistent cough. - 3.
+- 1. For any symptoms below or any the CDC has listed as COVID-19 symptoms, the most current CUSD COVID-19 Exclusion Guidelines will be followed. - 2.
+Fever of 100.4° or higher.
+A child must be fever-free for 24 hours (without fever-reducing medication) before returning to school.
+If COVID-19 has not been ruled out, follow CUSD exclusion guidelines. - 3.
+Difficulty breathing, Headache, Loss of taste and smell. - 4.
+Persistent Cough. - 5.
 Sore throat with fever and/or white spots on the throat.
-If strep throat is diagnosed, the child must be on medication and fever-free for 24 hours (without fever-reducing medication) before returning to school. - 4.
-Rash with fever and/or signs of illness or behavioral changes. (i.e. chicken pox, measles, etc.) - 5.
-Skin sores on an exposed surface that are weeping fluid and cannot be covered. - 6.
-Vomiting (not caused by motion sickness or a gag reflex unassociated with illness) A child must be free of symptoms for 24 hours before returning to school. - 7.
+If strep throat is diagnosed (note required), the child must be on medication and fever-free for 24 hours (without fever-reducing medication) before returning to school.

+- 6. Rash with/without fever and/or signs of illness or behavioral changes. (i.e. chicken pox, measles, etc.) Even non-contagious rash conditions can be a symptom of a health condition...even if it is just unsightly, uncomfortable, or itchy.
+Medical attention may be needed to reduce symptoms or disease risks. - 7.
+Vomited (not caused by motion sickness or a gag reflex unassociated with illness) A child must be free of symptoms for 24 hours before returning to school. - 8.
 Diarrhea of two (2) or more loose/watery stools in a 24-hour period unless other signs of illness are present.
-A child must be free of symptoms for 24 hours before returning to school. - 8.
+A child must be free of symptoms for 24 hours before returning to school. - 9.
+Skin sores on an exposed surface that are weeping fluid and cannot be covered. - 10.
 Red, itchy, and purulent draining eyes.
-If conjunctivitis or "pink eye" is diagnosed, the child must be on medication for 24 hours before returning to school. - 9.
-Prolonged and/or persistent headache or stomachache that does not resolve. - 10.
-Swelling or pain at a level that may interfere with learning. - 11.
-Earache with severe discomfort and/or fever. - 12.
-Toothache with facial swelling and/or fever. - 13.
+If conjunctivitis or "pink eye" is diagnosed, the child must be on medication for 24 hours before returning to school.
+If not diagnosed by medical provider student must remain out until symptoms have cleared. - 11.
+Prolonged and/or persistent stomachache that does not resolve. - 12.
+Swelling or pain at a level that may interfere with learning. - 13.
+Earache with severe discomfort and/or fever. - 14.
+Toothache with facial swelling and/or fever. - 15.
 Active (live) Head Lice.
 A child must remain at home until treatment with pediculicide.
 A child may return to school if there are no live lice present.
 Please notify the Health Office as the student must be cleared to attend class.